tkareine/MiniFuture/README.md

 ### Reject `PromiseFuture` with `NSError`

-Being a pure Swift implementation, ToyFuture does not depend on Foundation classes.
+Being a pure Swift implementation, MiniFuture does not depend on Foundation classes.
 This is why a `Failure` value contains just a string description of the failure case.
 The other motivation is that strings are simpler to use than `NSError` objects.

-You can use extensions to make ToyFuture easier to use with `NSError`s.
+You can use extensions to make MiniFuture easier to use with `NSError`s.
 For example, to reject a `PromiseFuture` with an `NSError`: